soldinimateo-sys/learning-projects/Numeric Methods/Newton–Raphson/README.md

 - SciPy Optimize: `scipy.optimize.newton`.
 - EOQ model basics in operations management literature.

-## What I Learned and Nexts Steps

-As my first GitHub document, the project teach me how to implememt and explain math algorithms, and testing them.
-As mi profile is oriented to business solutions, I tougth that the EOQ cost was a great example of use.

-I think this was a great first project because teach me the steps of communicating solutions.

 ## What I Learned and Next Steps

 This is my first documented GitHub project, and it helped me learn not only how to implement a numerical method, but how to **present it clearly and test it properly**.
 I chose EOQ because my long-term interest is connecting math with real decision-making in business settings.